 Special Issues Groups

-Nominations and supporting documentation are submitted to the NAEA Awards Coordinator, President, or President-Elect [see award categories for details].
-State/province award committees select their own state/province award recipient and submit the name to the national office on official association letterhead signed by the association president.
+Award Selection.
+Nominations and supporting documentation are submitted to the NAEA Awards Coordinator.
+State/province award committees select their own state/province award recipient and submit the name to the national office on the official State/Province Art Educator form (available on the website or from firstname.lastname@example.org).
 Contact your state/province association for guidelines.
-The selection committees reserve the right to deny awards in any category.

-Award packets must be submitted to the appropriate persons by October 1, unless otherwise stated.
-This timeline allows the selection committees sufficient time to review documentation, verify membership, make final decisions and submit the names of winning recipients to the national office by November 1.
+Deadlines.
+Award packets must be submitted by October 1, unless otherwise stated.
+This timeline allows the selection committees sufficient time to review documentation, verify membership, make final decisions and submit the names of winning recipients to the national office.
 Note: The national office processes, verifies, engraves, labels, packs and ships over 120 awards.
-Awards postmarked after October 1 will be processed on a delayed basis, and mailed to the award recipients in the summer.
+Nominations submitted after October 1 will not be considered.

-The National Art Education Association is divided into six job-alike categories called Divisions: Elementary, Secondary, Middle Level, Higher Education, Supervision and Administration, and Museum Education.
-Division award nominees must spend at least 51% of their work day in the job division in which they have been nominated.
+NAEA Divisions.
+The National Art Education Association is divided into seven job-alike categories called Divisions: Elementary, Secondary, Middle Level, Higher Education, Preservice, Supervision and Administration, and Museum Education.
+Division award nominees must spend at least 51% of their work day in the job division in which they have been nominated and must coincide with their NAEA membership division.
 For example, educators who work primarily as administrators or supervisors are not eligible to receive Elementary Division awards, even if that is the level administrated or supervised.
 This member should be registered in the Supervision and Administration Division.

-Awards are presented in the spring at the annual NAEA convention, with the exception of the Standards of Excellence awards which are presented throughout the year.
+Award Presentations.
+Awards are presented in the spring at the annual NAEA convention.
 Winners are announced in the NAEA News.

-The National Art Education Association is divided into four geographical Regions: Eastern, Western, Southeastern, and Pacific.
+NAEA Regions.
+The National Art Education Association is divided into four geographical Regions: Eastern, Pacific, Southeastern, and Western.
 Regional award nominees must hold membership in the geographic region in which they have been nominated.
 For example, a member of the Southeastern Region may only be nominated for a Southeastern Region award.

 CONTRIBUTE TO NAEF